 The 10 Best Orbital Sanders

-This wiki has been updated 43 times since it was first published in March of 2015.
+This wiki has been updated 44 times since it was first published in March of 2015.
 If you're in search of the right tool to provide a perfect finish on your next metal or woodworking project, you can depend on one of these compact orbital sanders to help get the job done.
 We've included a variety of corded and cordless models suitable for both DIYers and professionals alike.
 Just make sure you follow all the proper safety precautions when operating these devices.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes